joeridino/JavaScriptProgrammingGuide/README.md

 ```

 ### General File Format
-Each file must be wrapped with a self-executing anonymous function.
+Each file (besides a file with just a global variable) must be wrapped with a self-executing anonymous function.
 The first line in the function must be 'use strict';.
 Only one 'use strict'; statement must exist in a single file.

 ```JavaScript
 (function () {